20lives/dmote/doc/options-clusters.md

 ## Section `position`

+The position of the key cluster relative to something else.

+### Parameter `anchor`

+One of:

-If this section is omitted, the key clusters will be positioned at the origin of the coordinate system.
+- `origin`: The origin of the coordinate system.

-### Parameter `key-alias`

-A key as named under any of the `aliases` sections described above.
-Take care to name a key in a different cluster, and don’t create circular dependencies between clusters.
+- A key in some other cluster, as named in any of the `aliases` sections described above.

+Take care not to create circular dependencies between clusters.

 ### Parameter `offset`